jonaprieto/flask-ponywhoosh/docs/index.rst

     {'runtime': 0.0016570091247558594, 'results': [User[12], User[5]]}

-In case that you want the results to be ordered by some specific field, you will have to indicate so by adding the argument sortedby="field".
+In case that you want the results to be ordered by some specific field, you will have to indicate so, by adding the argument ``sortedby="field"``.
 (As is shown in the following example).
-Please note that in order for one field to be sortable, you must indicate so when you are registering the model.(Refer to the Usage section above)
+Please note that in order for one field to be sortable, you must indicate it when you are registering the model.(Refer to the Usage section above)

 .. code:: python